cjayho/dpst-fixer/README.md

 This app is a simple workaround for this annoying behavior.

-Working principle: we have two barely identical systray icons, and change them every 0.25 seconds to forse screen redraw.
-For human eye it is a simple and static asterisk in systray, but screen redraws, what wee need.
+Working principle: we have two barely identical systray icons, and change them every 0.25 seconds to force screen redraw.
+For human eye it is a simple and static asterisk in systray, but screen redraws.